Mikestriken/GitCAD/README.md

 2. Use `git fcmod` to make git think your `.FCStd` file is empty (clears the modification in git's view assuming an empty `.FCStd` has already been committed).

 ## Changing Things
 Some configurations in `FreeCAD_Automation/config.json` cannot be changed by simply changing its value in the JSON file.
-After you have already initialized the repository with the `init-repo.sh` script.
+After you have already initialized the repository with the `init-repo` script.

 This section will cover how you can change certain configurations, post-initialization.